MicrosoftDocs/bot-docs/articles/v4sdk/skills-write-manifest-2-1.md

 manager: kamrani
 ms.topic: article
 ms.service: bot-service
-ms.date: 04/20/2020
+ms.date: 05/04/2020
 monikerRange: 'azure-bot-service-4.0'
 ---

-# How to write a skill manifest
+# How to write a v2.1 skill manifest

-This article describes the format of the Bot Framework skill manifest schema.

 A _skill manifest_ is a JSON file that describes the actions the skill can perform, its input and output parameters, and the skill's endpoints.
 The manifest contains the information a developer would need to access the skill from another bot.

+This article describes [version 2.1.preview-1](https://schemas.botframework.com/schemas/skills/skill-manifest-2.1.preview-1.json) of the Bot Framework skill manifest schema.
+For a description of version 2.0.0, see how to [Write a v2.0 skill manifest](v4sdk/skills-write-manifest-2-0.md).

-The current skill manifest schema version is [skill-manifest-2.1.preview-1.json](https://schemas.botframework.com/schemas/skills/skill-manifest-2.1.preview-1.json).
-This schema uses draft 7 of the JSON schema vocabulary.
+The Bot Framework skill manifest schema uses draft 7 of the JSON schema vocabulary.

 ## Prerequisites